sunscorched/sunscorched.github.io/_posts/2025-12-12-shannonentropy.md

 We define $F$ to be continuous if $F(f_n) \to F(f)$ whenever $f_n$ is a sequence of morphisms converging to a morphism $f$.

-We can also make a category $\R_+$ with a single object and morphisms are real numbers $[0,\infty)$ which compose by addition.
+We can also make a category $\mathbb{R}_+$ with a single object and morphisms are real numbers $[0,\infty)$ which compose by addition.
 Then a function $F$ above can be viewed as a functor if it satisfies the usual properties of functors.

 **Theorem:** Suppose $F$ is any map sending morphisms in $\text{FinProb}$ to $[0,\infty)$ and that it obeys the following three axioms:
 1. Functoriality: $F(f\circ g)=F(f)+F(g)$ whenever $f,g$ composable.